 The above examples, and most interactive cinema, has involved the audience consciously selecting film behavior.
-As observed in (Tikka 2006) and later (Gilroy et al. 2012), this has the effect of reducing the immersion in the story.
+As observed in (Tikka 2006) and later (Gilroy et al. 2012), this can have the effect of reducing the immersion in the story.
 This led to Tikka et al. (2006) proposing the concept of enactive cinema where the audience do not consciously choose story directions.
 Tikka used heart-rate, breathing and movements of the audience to change the experience of an installation called “Obsession” (Tikka 2005).
 This work also proposed a framework for basing various dimensions of the cinema experience on audience non-conscious inputs.
 (Tikka et al., 2012) has also investigated the relationship between enactive cinema and neuroscience.
 Another pioneer in this non-consciously controlled form of story-telling has been Cavazza's group which has used eye gaze (Bee et al. 2010) and emotional neurofeedback (Cavazza et al. 2014) in narratives.
 Cavazza has also linked his interactive media research to non-entertainment applications.
 A key element in in Cavazza’s work is the use of “character” agents who inhabit the narrative space and have internal states and interactions.
 (Vesterby et al. 2006) used eye gaze to control the direction of a two minute video clip.
 The downside with eye gaze is that the technology is reducing in size and cost relatively slowly, and is still bigger than Google Glass.
-The use of bio-signals, a technology whose cost and size has been reducing more quickly, and are being incorporated into – for example – wearable items (Pantelopoulos et al. 2008).
+The use of bio-signals, a technology whose cost and size has been reducing more quickly, and which is now being incorporated into – for example – wearable items (Pantelopoulos et al. 2008).

-(Castermans et al. 2012) has measured peoples’ bio-signals while they sat in a cinema to see if their emotional reactions could be detected.
-The result indicated that the detection was possible.
-(Kierkels et al. 2008) attempted to detect audience interest during movies scenes using various bio-signals but could not quantify the precise nature of ‘interest’.
+(Castermans et al. 2012) measured audience bio-signals while they sat in a cinema to see if their emotional reactions could be detected.
+The results indicated that such detection was possible.
+(Kierkels et al. 2008) attempted to detect audience interest during movie scenes using various bio-signals but could not quantify the precise nature of ‘interest’.
 (Gilroy et al. 2012) has also attempted to address this in a simple computer-generated graphical drama using single viewers at a workstation.
 A related study is found in (Giakoumis et al. 2011) which attempted to detect ‘boredom’ in people playing a video game.

-The power of both eye-gaze and bio-sensor approaches are that not only can they maintain peoples’ immersion, but can potentially increase it, by reactively manipulating them using plot, edit or soundtrack elements which respond to the audience dynamically. 'many worlds' is an attempt to extend previous work in this area.
+The power of both eye-gaze and bio-sensor approaches is that not only can they maintain peoples’ immersion, but they might potentially increase it by reactively manipulating plot, editing, or adjusting soundtrack elements in response to the audience dynamically. 'many worlds' is an attempt to extend previous work in this area.
 The work done in most interactive films differs to 'many worlds' by requiring conscious selection.
-The work done in non-conscious interactive films is extended by 'many worlds' into a public cinema environment with a larger number of sensors. 'many worlds' is also a new artistic experiment in the field of non-conscious interactive films that directly links the topic of the film story - how the observer can unconsciously affect the observed - with the mode of the film showing - in which the viewer unconsciously affects the viewed.
+The work done in non-conscious interactive films is extended by 'many worlds' into a public cinema environment with a larger number of sensors. 'many worlds' is also a new artistic experiment in the field of non-conscious interactive films that directly links the topic of the film story (how the observer can unconsciously affect the observed), with the mode of the film showing (in which the viewer unconsciously affects the viewed).

 AFFECTIVE DETECTION